 Here are the top 3 reasons – besides cake – shareholders should attend annual meetings.

-1. Electing the board of directors
+1. Annual meetings are where board of directors are elected

 The role of a board is very important in co-operatives of all types and sizes.
 They create policy and make decisions affecting the day-to-day business of the co-operative.
 These decisions and policies have significant implications for individual shareholders, consumers, staff and the well-being of the business.
 So, it’s important to hold the board accountable for the decisions and policies they make.
 The AGM presents an opportunity for shareholders to bring questions to the board and ensure board members represent the interests of the majority of shareholders.